Family Income Supplement (FIS) is a weekly tax-free payment available to

 Wholly maintaining means that maintenance paid by you, the FIS

-applicant, must be the sole income of your ex-spouse, ex-civil partner or
+applicant, must be the main income of your ex-spouse, ex-civil partner or

 If you are a separated parent and paying maintenance you may qualify for FIS.